neilhewitt/NanoMessenger/README.md

 The character sequence "$$" is an escape sequence for messages indicating (when placed at the start of the message) that this is a private system message.
 If you include this sequence in your message it will be escaped for transmission and then un-escaped at the other end.

-Each message has the sequence "$$ENDS" added to it prior to transmission; this is used as an end-of-message token.
+Each message has the sequence "$$ENDS" appended to it prior to transmission; this is used as an end-of-message token.
 It is removed from the received message.

 The QueueMessage() method returns a Message object which is a reference to the object placed on the queue and includes the message text, a timestamp, and a GUID which uniquely identifies this message.
 If you need to track message delivery you will need to keep hold of this ID.